 Philippe, a diplomat's son and good friend of Baines the butler, is confused by the complexities and evasions of adult life.
 He tries to keep secrets but ends up telling them.
 He lies to protect his friends, even though he knows he should tell the truth.
 He resolves not to listen to adults' stories any more when Baines is suspected of murdering his wife and no-one will listen to Philippe's vital information.Written by

-Shooting took place at Shepperton Studios, which Korda had recently purchased, and on location at a large house at 13 Belgrave Square owned by the British Red Cross and St. John medical organization, who were pleased to have the company paint the exterior and fix all the windows.
-Other locations used were in the same neighbourhood, except for scenes shot at the London Zoo.
+Shooting took place at Shepperton Studios, which Executive Producer Alexander Korda had recently purchased, and on-location at a large house at 13 Belgrave Square owned by the British Red Cross and St. John medical organization, who were pleased to have the company paint the exterior, and fix all of the windows.
+Other locations used were in the same neighborhood, except for scenes shot at the London Zoo.
 See more »

 Good day, sir...
 In his office there, miss.